willdurand-edu/php-slides/src/extended/08_symfony2_translation.md

 # The Translation Process

-To translate the message, Symfony2 uses a simple process:
+To translate the message, Symfony uses a simple process:

 1. The locale of the current user, which is stored on the request (or stored as `_locale` on the session), is determined;